dart-lang/language/working/augmentation-libraries/feature-specification.md

 It is a compile-time error if:

-*   The signature of the constructor augmentation does not exactly match the original constructor.
-This means the return types must be the same; there must be the same number of positional, optional, and named parameters; the types of corresponding positional and optional parameters must be the same;
-    the names and types of named parameters must be the same; any type parameters and bounds must be the same; and any `required` or `covariant` modifiers must match.
+*   The signature of the constructor augmentation does not match the original constructor.
+This means the return types must be the same; there must be the same number of positional, optional, and named parameters; the types of corresponding positional and optional parameters must be the same; the names and types of named parameters must be the same; any type parameters and bounds must be the same; and any `required` or `covariant` modifiers must match.
 Any initializing formals must be the same in both constructors.

     **TODO: Is this the right way to handle initializing formals?**

+*   The constructor augmentation specifies any default values. *Default values defined solely by the original constructor.*

 *   The original constructor is `const` and the augmenting constructor is not or vice versa.